 The Motorola Moto G Stylus ($300) swaps out some of that battery to allow for a stylus and extra storage.
 The battery is still generous at 4,000mAh; there is double the capacity at 128GB.
 As for cameras, there is a 48-megapixel, 2-megapixel macro, and 16-megapixel action camera.

-The Moto G Stylus will be available at Verizon, Metro by T-Mobile, Google Fi, Republic Wireless and Ting.
+The Moto G Power will come to Verizon, U.S. Cellular, Consumer Cellular, Google Fi, Republic Wireless and Xfinity Mobile.